francielekuchler/francielekuchler/README.md

 ## <p align="center">  Hi, Techs!
 Great to see you here. 💜

 <p align="rigth">
-I’m currently transitioning my career to become a Java developer.
-With over 6 years of experience in recruitment and selection, particularly in the tech industry, I've gained a unique perspective on connecting talent with strategic opportunities.
-Now, I’m diving into new technologies to broaden my technical skills and contribute even more effectively to innovation within companies.
+Hey there!
+I’m an executive headhunter and career mentor with 7+ years of experience helping people and companies find their path.

+I’m all about developing and connecting talent, especially in tech, where the growth and innovation potential is huge.
+I’m diving deeper into tech myself to bring fresh insights and add real value to my work.

+Whether it’s guiding a career shift or building rock-solid teams, I’m committed to high-impact results and genuine growth.

+Ready to make big moves together? 🌹

 </p>